ivanzanolla/ivanzanolla/README.md

 - 👋 Hi, I’m @ivanzanolla
-- 👀 I’m interested in C#, .NET, ASP.NET, Angular, TypeScript, JavaScript, HTML, CSS
+- 👀 I’m interested in C#, .NET, ASP.NET, Angular, TypeScript, JavaScript, HTML, CSS, docker, cloud
 - 🌱 I’m currently learning the stuff above
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on web projects, cloud computing, machine learning, docker and so on
 - 📫 How to reach me: see the white rabbit, I'm joking you.
 Twitter @izanolla or surf the net.

 <!---